textX/textX/docs/getting_started.rst

 |hello_meta.dot|

 You can see that for each rule from language description an appropriate Python class has been created.
-A BASETYPE hierarchy is builtin.
+A BASETYPE hierarchy is built-in.
 Each meta-model has it.

 4. Create some content (i.e. model) in your new language (``example.hello``):